carrowmw/carrow.me.uk/content/about.md

 ### Academic Projects

-**MEng Final Project 2022** - Analysis of ammenity access for each household in Newcastle upon Tyne.
+**MEng Final Project 2022** - Analysis of amenity access for each household in Newcastle upon Tyne.

 **MRes Final Project 2023** - Anomaly detection for urban observatory internet enabled sensors using machine learning.